-As a new natural, you may get caught up in finding products that work for your hair and often become a product junkie as a result.
-While staple products for a standard hair regimen are great, there are styling tools you need in order to have that “on fleek” style.
-If you’re a new or existing natural, below are five styling tools that every natural needs.
+While staple products for a standard wash day routine are great, there are styling tools needed to achieve the perfect hairstyle.
+If you’re a new or existing natural, below are five of the best natural hair styling tools that every woman with Type 4 Hair needs.

 Satin Scarf, Bonnet or Pillow Case

 Before figuring out what products work, you need to keep in protected.
 Our hair is already prone to dryness and sleeping on cotton sheets and pillows without a satin material on your head will result in it soaking up the little moisture we have.
 If bonnets or scarves aren’t “cute enough” for the bedroom, invest in a silk or satin pillowcase.

 You can NEVER have enough hairpins as a natural.
 They can be used to tame flyaways, keep our ends protected in different styles or as an aide when washing to separate the hair into sections.
 I usually invest in a pack of 100.
 You’d be surprised how quickly they disappear.
 Remember to toss hairpins when the bulb tip is damaged or removed.
 The metal ends can easily get caught in our hair to cause breakage.
 It also irritates the scalp.
 A quick tip for saving hairpins, especially when traveling is to store them in a tictac container or zip lock bag.

 One of the best styling tools for natural hair to invest in is a wide tooth comb.
 Seriously, how in the world are you going to detangle your hair using a fine-toothed comb?
 It’ll take forever!
 Wide tooth combs are a tremendous help in the detangling process after protective styling or for wash day.
 I recommend using it after finger detangling.